arietimmerman/a11n/src/about/README.md

 The __a11n__ company is an Identity Security Services organization dedicated to help you connect anything with confidence.

-__a11n__ uniquely combines academic insights with a pragmatic approach.
-We aim to deliver the most ideal solution within the timeframe and resources available.
+We uniquely combines academic insights with a pragmatic approach.
+The goal is to deliver the most ideal solution within the timeframe and resources available.

+## Focus areas

 The a11n company works together with other consultancy firms in the Netherlands, serving customers throughout Europe, though primarily in the Netherlands.